Introduction to the VMware Automations PowerPack

 For information about this API, see the VMware vSphere Web Services API documentation.

-• Associates events from the VMware vSphere Base Pack PowerPack to automation actions
+• Associates events from the "VMware: vSphere Base Pack" PowerPack to run book actions.

-• Use the supplied “Get VMware Diagnostic Logs” custom action type to configure your own automation action by supplying a set of parameters for diagnostic log collection
+• Use the supplied "Get VMware Diagnostic Logs" custom action type to configure your own run book action by supplying a set of parameters for diagnostic log collection.

 Installing the VMware Automations PowerPack